 Treasury Design System

 I joined the Treasury as a product designer during the COVID-19 crisis.
-Right when they were rolling out stimulus programs.
-We needed new, trustworthy, working software to support these programs asap.
+Right as the administration was rolling out stimulus programs.
+My office needed to stand up trustworthy, working software to support these programs asap.

-My creative director and I made a design system to help our teams ship high quality software faster.
-It has official branding, a library of accessible components, and a user guide.
-Over a dozen websites (and many internal applications) use it, but you can see it in action on treasury.gov or bep.gov.
+My creative director and I remixed the U.S. Web Design System to help our teams ship quality software faster.
+Our version has official branding, a library of accessible components, and a detailed user guide.
+Over a dozen projects (and many internal applications) use it, but you can see it in action on treasury.gov or bep.gov.

 Cover and Headings pages of the Treasury Design System.